Yunying/Yunying_Star/GameDesignDoc.md

 	Each star worths 20 points.
 	If the `Girl` does not collect them, they will disappear after they go out of window.
 	As the difficulty level goes up, the there will be fewer and fewer stars appearing in the window.
+	The speed of the stars will also increase.

 3. **EvilStar**